レポート

 L Liberal Arts (LA):Debate and Discussion, Integrated Science, Essay Writing, etc.

-One Year of Intensive Overseas Study(※Available for interested students starting in the 2026 academic year)
+One Year of Intensive Overseas Study *Optional for students starting in the 2026 academic year)

 At Ikubunkan Global High School, our overseas study program offers an immersive one-year experience at a different local school.
 In an environment where students have no familiar faces and cannot rely on Japanese, they learn to confront solitude and overcome numerous challenges.
 Through these demanding experiences, students achieve remarkable personal growth.